 Applications for full-time study on this course should be made through the Central Applications Board.

 Postgraduate Certificate in Education (PGCE)

-Applications for PGCE courses are made through the Graduate Teacher Training Registry (GTTR).
-Students from other EU countries are able to receive the same assistance with Tuition Fees as Home students – see the Teacher Training Agency for more information.
+Applications for full-time and part-time PGCE courses are made through the UCAS Teacher Training scheme.
+Students from other EU countries are able to receive the same assistance with tuition fees as Home students – see the Teacher Training Agency for more information.
 Students from outside the EU will not receive any assistance with funding or a bursary.

 Read full details on how to apply for a Research Degree at LSBU.

 Search our online CPPD prospectus for your programme, module or study day and follow the online application instructions.
 If you're being sponsored by your NHS Trust, make sure you discuss your application with your line manager before applying, as your manager will authorise it online through your application.

 You'll also need to return a completed Equal Opportunities form (DOC File 326 KB) with your application.
 If the course you're applying for needs one or more references complete a downloaded Reference Request for Study Form 12/13 (DOC File 342 KB) and our Information for Referees (DOC File 330 KB).

 Please contact our partner institution ONCAMPUS for International Undergraduate Foundation Programme, International Year One, English Language Preparation Programme and International - Master's Foundation programme.

 Our Additional Information Form must be completed if the course you are applying for requires:

 - details of qualifications you may be studying for currently